-The Common Manual has been revised to incorporate regulatory clarifications to the return of Title IV funds requirements provided in an electronic announcement posted by the Department on June 30, 2006, and the Federal Registers published August 9, 2006, and November 1, 2006.
-Revised policy clarifies that, if there are unearned grant funds that must be repaid as a result of the return of Title IV funds calculation, the student is not required to return a grant overpayment for which the original amount was \$50 or less on a program-by-program basis.
-Furthermore, a student who owes a grant overpayment for which the original balance was \$50 or less as a result of a return of Title IV funds calculation remains eligible to receive Title IV program assistance.
+The Common Manual has been revised to incorporate regulatory clarifications to the return of Title IV funds requirements provided in an electronic announcement posted by the Department on June 30, 2006, and the Federal Register published August 9, 2006 and November 1, 2006.
+Revised policy clarifies that, if there are unearned grant funds that must be repaid as a result of the return of Title IV funds calculation, the student is not required to return an original grant overpayment amount of \$50 or less on a program-by-program basis.
+Furthermore, a student who owes an original grant overpayment of \$50 or less as a result of a return of Title IV funds calculation remains eligible to receive Title IV, HEA program assistance.

 Revised policy also states that a school's return of FFELP funds is considered timely if performed within 45 days of the date the school determined that the student withdrew.
-If the funds are returned by check, the check must be endorsed by the lender's bank within 60 days of the date the school determined that the student withdrew.
+If the funds are returned by check, the check must be endorsed by the lender's bank no more than 60 days after the date the school determined that the student withdrew.

-In addition, revised policy includes the ACG, SMART Grant, and Grad PLUS programs in the order in which unearned funds must be returned to the Title IV programs.
+In addition, revised policy includes the ACG, SMART Grant, and Grad PLUS programs in the order in which unearned funds must be returned to Title IV programs.

-The school has an additional 15 days to return FFELP loan funds to the lender to comply with timely return requirements.
+The school has an additional 15 days to return FFELP funds to the lender to comply with timely return requirements.

-The lender may need to modify policies and procedures to allow a school additional time to return FFELP loan funds.
+Lenders may need to modify policy and procedure to allow a school additional time to return loan funds.